ptmcg/littletable/how_to_use_littletable.md

 operations (such as reading and accessing values in a CSV file), it may be overpowered or overcomplicated to install and learn.

-`littletable` is lightweight in contrast, and, as a pure Python module, is not optimized for vector operations on its "columns".
-As a single module Python file, its installation and distribution can be very simple, so well suited to small data projects.
+`littletable` is lightweight in comparison, and, as a pure Python module, is not optimized for vector operations on its "columns".
+As a single module Python file, its installation and distribution can be very easy, so well suited to small data projects.
 Its design philosophy is to make simple tasks (such as CSV import and tabular display) simple, make some difficult tasks (such as pivot, join, and full text search) possible, but leave the